Language endangerment and extinction in Africa

-The extinction of African languages due to colonialism is the gradual disappearance of indigenous African tongues under the pressure of European colonial rule and its legacy.
-Africa is home to one of the greatest linguistic diversities in the world, with estimates ranging from 1,500 to 3,000 languages spoken across the continent.
+Language endangerment and extinction in Africa is the decline and gradual disappearance of indigenous African tongues.
+As a region, Africa is one of the most linguistically diverse in the world, with estimates ranging from 1,500 to 3,000 languages spoken across the continent.
 However, UNESCO now records roughly 2,500 endangered languages worldwide, with nearly 428 considered threatened in Africa alone, and warns that up to 10% of African languages may vanish within a century.